mrkkrp/dot-emacs/README.md

 get on Arch Linux and it supports all scripts that I need: Latin, Cyrillic, Greek, and who knows what else (I like strange symbols), it's also quite pretty.
-I had been a big fan of `Inconsolata` (and then `Ubuntu Mono`) before I switched to `DejaVu Sans Mono`.
+I had been a big fan of `Inconsolata` (and then `Ubuntu Mono`) before I've switched to `DejaVu Sans Mono`.
 The reason for switching is that there is no normal version of the font supporting Cyrillic script (yes, I've tried modifications à la Inconsolata LCG, they suck or I'm not sufficiently dedicated person to make them look normally).
-I also enable `hl-line-mode` in modes like `dired` for prettiness.

 ## License